 In fact, sometimes efforts to fight back have unintended consequences.
 According to "Never Home Alone" author Rob Dunn, obsessively sterilizing our homes can unwittingly cultivate entirely new, deadly bacteria.
 And an overreliance on pesticides can backfire by killing beneficial bugs and making certain pest insects like houseflies and cockroaches even more hardy and pesticide-resistant.

 What does make a practical difference in the population of bugs in your home, not surprisingly, is a room’s flooring material and proximity to outside doors or windows.
 The most welcoming indoor environment for bugs is a ground-floor carpeted living room, with windows and doors providing easy access and carpet fibers providing the perfect habitat.
 (Are you reaching for the vacuum yet?)

 Rooms higher up in a multi-level house tend to have a less “diverse” population of creepy-crawly roommates.

-The researchers concluded that bugs cohabiting with humans is “an inevitable part of life on Earth and more reflective of the conditions outside homes than the decisions made inside”.
+Dunn and the other researchers concluded that bugs cohabiting with humans is “an inevitable part of life on Earth and more reflective of the conditions outside homes than the decisions made inside”.